veccsolutions/Vecc.AutoDocker/README.md

 # Description
 This solution watches an exposed docker http socket for events and executes a razor template.

-* Contains a proof of concept console application
+* Console application
     * Listens for docker events
     * Executes a razor template https://www.frakkingsweet.com/razor-template-rendering/
-    * Writes the results to the console
+    * Writes the results to specified file when the content changes
+    * Executes the specified command when the rendered template content changes
     * Uses Serilog for logging
 * Contains a .NET Core client library for the Docker socket.
     * Implements the primary GET api's